 3. Start Cutting

 With the log securely in place, you can start cutting.
 Apply firm, even pressure to the saw as you guide it along with the wood.
 Keep your hands close to the chainsaw’s body for stability, and be sure to wear gloves to protect your fingers.
 As you cut, sawdust will fly, so be prepared with eye and ear protection.
+The log may also shift slightly as you cut, but with a good grip, it should not move significantly.

 Also, be aware of your surroundings and don’t kick up any dirt or rocks that could damage the saw.
 Finally, when you’re finished cutting, release the pressure on the saw and let it come to a stop before setting it down.